ncatlab/nlab-content/pages/10496.md

 ### Via degenerate anyonic ground states
  {#ViaDegenerateAnyonicGroundStates}

 The definition is traditionally a little vague, but the hallmark of a *topological order* is meant to be the presence, in a [[topological phase of matter|topological phase]], of some or preferably all of the following phenomena ([Gu & Wen 09, p.
-2](#GuWen09)):
+2](#GuWen09), called the "modern day philosopher's stone" in [Tsvelik 2014b](parafermion#Tsvelik14b)):

 1. degenerate [[ground state]] ([Wen 89, p.
 4](#Wen89), [Wen 95, Sec.
 1.1](#Wen95));